joemoose/psiops/docs/character.md

 ## Advanced Specializations

 Your character is a highly trained military professional capable of almost any action.
 However, *advanced specializations* increase the likelihood of success for related tasks.
-See [Specializations](playing.md#relevant-specializations).
+See [Relevant Backgrounds Specializations](playing.md#relevant-backgrounds-specializations).

 Many of the specializations listed below, such as survival and evasion, are part of standard special forces training.
 Specializations are advanced courses and certifications beyond basic training.